 - If you see this ingredient in your conditioner, you may be alarmed.
 Don’t be.
 This alcohol is anything but damaging for hair.
 You’ll see it in good quality skincare and with good reason.
 It’s a natural fat that moisturises and conditions the skin and hair.
 What that means for hair is that it conditions and smooths the cuticle.
 Remember, we want those cuticles to be as smooth as possible for maximum shine! 🙂

 - Otherwise known as Vitamin E, tocopherol is another ingredient found in good quality skincare.
-It smooths and conditions hair along with fighting environmental damage.
+It smooths, has deep conditioning properties and combats environmental damage.

 - This nutritional powerhouse is not just good to eat.
 Packed with fatty acids, it conditions and smooths the cuticle; it contains oleic acid, which helps the hair retain moisture.
 Essential for shine.

 Smoothes the cuticle, seals split ends, adds moisture and helps dry hair to retain moisture.
 Contains Argan Oil for hair repair and Keratin.

 With proven results, this deep conditioner hair mask is best for healthy, shiny, frizz-free hair.